Azure AD integration

 Integrate Azure AD and Kpow RBAC

-Follow this guide to populate user.assignedroles, then setup attribute claims within your Enterprise Application configuration like so: (note the Rolesadditional claim).
+• Then setup attribute claims within your Enterprise Application configuration like so:

-Note: The default role (User) does not get passed as an assigned role in the SAMLResponse.
+• Note: Azure AD does not pass the default role (User) as an assigned role in the SAMLResponse.